 If you are looking to hire a website design and development agency, then there are probably hundreds of questions in your mind.
+How should I begin the process?
+What should be my strategy?
 What are the most important pages?
 What should my budget be?
 What is the best approach for website development?

 The Two Broad Approaches